nimbly/Syndicate/README.md

 ```

 ## Application

+The quickstart examples above are sufficient for small singular needs however lacks any real robustness in routing messages of different types to custom handlers.

 Typically, you need an application that continuously pulls messages from a known location, and distinctly handles those messages accoridingly.